falconry/falcon/docs/user/tutorial-asgi.rst

             return stored

-Here we store data using ``aiofiles``, and run ``Pillow`` image transformation functions in a threadpool executor, hoping that at least some of them release the GIL during processing.
+Here we store data using ``aiofiles``, and run ``Pillow`` image transformation functions in the default :class:`~concurrent.futures.ThreadPoolExecutor`, hoping that at least some of these image operations release the GIL during processing.

+The :class:`~concurrent.futures.ProcessPoolExecutor` is another alternative for long running tasks that do not release the GIL, such as CPU-bound pure Python code.
+Note, however, that :class:`~concurrent.futures.ProcessPoolExecutor` builds upon the :mod:`multiprocessing` module, and thus inherits its caveats: higher synchronization overhead, the requirement for the task and its arguments to be picklable (which also implies that the task must be reachable from the global namespace, i.e., an anonymous ``lambda`` simply won't work).

 Images Resource(s)
 ------------------